alimpfard/citron_book/data-structures.md

 # You can break in the middle of a mapping too, which will terminate the generator
 ```

+# List Comprehensions

+Everyone likes list comprehensions, so here, you can have them too.

+Literal: too many to list, take a look at the example

 # TODO: more Strings